Switch Contrast

 CEPLAS Graduate School

 The CEPLAS Graduate School offers a structured four-to-five-year doctoral program covering the fields of molecular plant sciences, plant genetics, plant-microbe interactions, synthetic biology as well as quantitative and computational biology.
-The program is jointly organised by the Universities of Düsseldorf and Cologne, the Max Planck Institute for Plant Breeding Research and the Forschungszentrum Jülich and it leads students with a Bachelor’s degree through a unique qualification phase to the PhD.
+The program is jointly organised by the Universities of Düsseldorf and Cologne, the Max Planck Institute for Plant Breeding Research, the Leibniz Institute of Plant Genetics and Crop Plant Research and the Forschungszentrum Jülich and it leads students with a Bachelor’s degree through a unique qualification phase to the PhD.
 PhD students work in one (or sometimes two) of the CEPLAS member laboratories on a topic related to the CEPLAS research program.
 CEPLAS Graduate School members benefit from comprehensive training programs that address their academic as well as career development aspirations and needs.

 • A stimulating research environment focussing on plant science